SlicerRt/SlicerDebuggingTools/README.md

 - In PyCharm:
   - In the menu select: `Run` / `Edit configurations`
   - Click the small + icon in the top-left (Add new configuration)
-  - Select `Python remote debug configuration` as a template
+  - Select `Python remote debug configuration` or `Python debug server` as template
   - Set Name: `Slicer remote debugger`
   - Set Port: `5678`
   - Click OK